Intent Data: What B2B Media Companies Don’t Want You To Know

 So fit matters.
 A lot.

 Problem #2: Decay Rate of Intent Data

-Intent data has a short shelf life.
+Intent data has a short shelf life with potential B2B buyers.
 If you don’t act on that behavior quickly, you’ll often lose the opportunity to do so.
 Google has built a $95B search business by understanding the need for speed.
 You do a search.
 You see results in sub-seconds.
 You don’t come back in a few minutes, a few hours, tomorrow, or next week.
 If that were the case, Google would probably be a small company.

 Problem #3: Invisibility of Individuals

 Unlike Google, the intent data offered by Bombora and The Big Willow doesn’t tell you who the person or people are who have interest in the topic.
 Instead, you just know the account has an interest.
 Now, knowing the account has value, but not nearly the value it would have if you knew who the people were that a topic is engaging.
 So you are left with reaching out to people who may not have expressed the interest at the account.

 The big promise of intent data vendors is that these companies are “in market.”
 SiriusDecisions even validated the importance of this idea by creating a new funnel stage in the latest Demand Waterfall.
 Their Active Demand stage has no doubt inspired a lot of marketing and sales teams to search for such data, and intent vendors and a few large B2B media companies are happy to step forward.

 First, not all content within a topic has predictive value.
 You’ve probably read about lots of topics and never purchased anything related.
 Let’s say you are in marketing.
 If you read an article on how to write better email subject lines, does that mean you are looking for a new marketing automation platform?
 Probably not.
 What about if you read about how to do better lead scoring?
 Well, yes, maybe you are unhappy with your current lead scoring capability within your existing marketing automation platform, but not necessarily.